 - Maximum contributions: Accepts contributions until all account balances in Connecticut's 529 plan for the same beneficiary reach $300,000.

 - Minimum contributions: $25, or $15 per pay period via payroll deduction.

 - Age-based investment options: Three age-based options, the Moderate Managed Allocation Option, Conservative Managed Allocation Option and the Aggressive Managed Allocation Option, are offered, each containing 6 portfolios of underlying mutual funds.
 Contributions are placed into the portfolio corresponding to the beneficiary's age and later reassigned to more conservative portfolios as the beneficiary approaches college age.

-- Underlying investments: TIAA-CREF institutional mutual funds and funds from six outside mutual fund families, GMO, DFA, GE, T Rowe Price, Templeton & Thornburg.
+- Underlying investments: TIAA-CREF institutional mutual funds and funds from seven outside mutual fund families, BlackRock, Harding Loevner, GMO, DFA, GE, MetWest, T Rowe Price, & Franklin Templeton.
 The Principal Plus Interest Option is invested in a funding agreement with TIAA-CREF Life Insurance Company that guarantees principal and a minimum annual rate of interest (actual rate is declared annually).

 - Enrollment or application fee: None.